cktch/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

+-- Raymond.Ginting@gmail.com --

+I present the classic game of 'X' and 'O' vs. Computer or AI (Artificial Intelligence), who take turns marking the spaces in a 3×3 grid.

-Tic-tac-toe game using Python.
+This simple Tic-tac-toe game made using Python.

-Display follow a 3x3 grid system.

 Player can input “1”, ”2”, ”3”, etc to mark their decision.